Bluetooth for Asset Tracking

 Back in December we hosted a webinar looking at Asset Tracking at Scale Using Bluetooth Low Energy.
-In that webinar we made the case that not only is Bluetooth Low Energy the right choice for asset tracking, it’s actually the most exciting choice as well!
+We made the case that not only is Bluetooth the right choice for asset tracking, it’s actually the most exciting choice as well!

 What’s so exciting about it?
-Well, for a start, the Bluetooth Special Interest Group (SIG) is intentionally building its technology to allow for effective, yet inexpensive, tracking of nearly any item.
+For a start, the Bluetooth SIG is intentionally building its technology to allow for effective yet inexpensive tracking of nearly any item.
 The upcoming Bluetooth v5.1 specification is going to significantly increase the location accuracy of tracked assets.
 Combine sensor/beacon data with edge filtering and processing capabilities to take Asset Tracking to the next level.

 Interoperable and Affordable

-Bluetooth provides a robust level of support for sensors of all types, allows for bi-directional communications – which allows over-the-air sensor configuration and firmware updates – and offers an excellent security model.
-BLE also allows for long range communication, resulting in a relatively low total number of required devices.
-Wireless edge infrastructure built on Bluetooth is not only cheaper, but because of the range, fewer devices are needed than most would expect.
+Bluetooth provides a robust level of support for sensors of all types.
+The protocol offers bi-directional communication, enabling manageable over-the-air sensor configuration and firmware updating.
+It provides an excellent and scalable security model.
+It also allows for long range communication, resulting in a relatively low total number of required devices.
+Wireless edge infrastructure built on Bluetooth is not only cheaper, the protocols ubiquity supports increased interoperability.

-In the webinar we also look at how the proliferation of Bluetooth in the consumer space has resulted in a dual benefit in terms of cost.
+The proliferation of Bluetooth in the consumer space has resulted in a dual benefit in terms of solution costs.
 First, the ability to bring personal mobile devices into a commercial solution saves on the need for additional badges or wristbands to track individuals.
-Second, the chipset vendors are making impressive reductions in the power consumption – a cost that is of note in asset tracking, where battery consumption is a consideration.
+Second, chipset vendors are making impressive reductions in power consumption – of particular note in asset tracking, where battery consumption is a key solution consideration.

-Further, the use of BLE in the asset tracking space means an upgrade of traditional uses.
+The use of Bluetooth in asset tracking solutions means an upgrade of traditional uses:

-- Applying algorithms to distributed, real-time decisions – HVAC systems are one common example where adjustments can be made intelligently based on how many individuals are located within one part of a building.
-There are many other deployments that similarly improve outcomes for occupants.
+- Algorithms applied to distributed, real-time decisions.
+A common HVAC system example is learned adjustments based on the number of individuals located within one part of a building.
+There are many other use cases that similarly improve outcomes for occupants.

-- Finding non-obvious relationships and patterns – Like, for example, how dwell time from an occupancy sensor in a stairwell can predict activities taking place there other than stair climbing.
+- Finding non-obvious relationships and patterns.
+For example, how dwell time from an occupancy sensor in a stairwell can predict activities taking place there other than stair climbing.

-Making these uses possible requires not just the use of BLE but also edge-capable gateways that process and utilize data correctly.
+Making these possible requires not just the use of Bluetooth but also edge-capable gateways that process and utilize data correctly.

-The benefit of this change is a more precise and accurate result without any additional drawbacks of a traditional range-based approximation.
-The new specification does require significant hardware changes to use, and will take several quarters before it starts showing up as available in new products, but it also holds a lot of promise for future development of Intelligent Asset Tracking solutions.
+This allows for a more precise and accurate location result without the drawbacks of a traditional range-based approximation.
+The new specification does require significant hardware changes to use.
+Expect that it will take several quarters before becoming commercially available in hardware.
+Continuous Tone Extensions hold a lot of promise for future development of Intelligent Asset Tracking solutions.

-The pinpoint accuracy, affordable infrastructure and operating costs, and the ability to get monitoring data (temperature, vibration, motion, etc.) in addition to location all make BLE the right selection for the next generation of Asset Tracking solutions.
+The pinpoint accuracy, affordable infrastructure and operating costs, and ability to deliver real-time asset monitoring and tracking data all make Bluetooth the right selection for the next generation of Asset Tracking solutions.

-For more information, check out the links in the article or visit our Smart Logistics solution page.
+For more information, check out the links in this post and visit our Smart Logistics solution page.